 - First Peoples Schools or First Peoples-led Schools - applications led by First Peoples schools or First Peoples-led schools will be assessed in alignment with Aboriginal self-determination by an assessment panel of First Peoples creative industries and education peers

 - General - applications will be assessed by an assessment panel of creative industries and education sector peers

 - Applications from non-First Peoples schools that contain First Peoples activity may also be reviewed by a First Peoples panel to ensure cultural protocols are demonstrated in the applications

 Haven't got a partner yet?

-Schools and creatives are encouraged to find their own partners before applying, but if you don’t have a partnership in mind, Creative Victoria will circulate a ‘networking’ form to help you connect with a creative professional or organisation prior to lodging your application.
+Schools and creatives are encouraged to find their own partners before applying, but if you don’t have a partnership in mind, Creative Victoria will circulate a ‘networking’ form to help you connect with a creative professional, collective or organisation prior to lodging your application.
 We recommend that you watch the Creative Learning Partnerships information video and read the program guidelines before contacting us to provide your details.

 Who can I talk to?

 - For help with translations please call the Translating and Interpreting Service

 - Visit the Translating and Interpreting website